ogame-ninja/documentation/faq/can-i-use-2fa-with-my-bot.md

 When you create your bot, set your 2fa secret in the advanced settings.

-If you already have a bot, you can update it's 2fa secret in the bot settings.
+If you already have a bot, you can update its 2fa secret in the bot settings.

 For more information about 2fa, see [https://www.ogame.ninja/2fa](https://www.ogame.ninja/2fa)